What is Micro Meditation and Why Should Kids Practice It?

 In this case, meditation practiced on a consistent basis allows you to experience the full range of meditation benefits.

-And researchers are finding that micro meditation may be just as beneficial as longer meditative practices.
+And researchers are finding that shorter bursts of meditation may be just as beneficial as longer meditative practices.
 One study found that 10 minutes of meditation was just as beneficial as a 20 minute practice.
 In the same study, just 5 minutes of meditation was enough to improve heart rate and reduce negative affect.

 These results suggest that shorter forms of meditation can still result in the full range of benefits, such as: